conda-incubator/conda-store/docusaurus-docs/community/contribute/contribute-code.md

 **Notice** the `architecture: amd64` within the `docker-compose.yaml` files.
 :::

-After running the `docker-compose` command, the following resources will be available:
+After running the `docker compose` command, the following resources will be available:

 | Resource | Localhost port | username | password |
 |----------|----------------|----------|----------|